 Make Images Responsive to Mobile

-You’ve probably read blogs again and again urging site builders to ensure that all site pages are optimized for mobile users.
+You’ve probably read blogs repeatedly, urging site builders to ensure that all site pages are optimized for mobile users.
 After all, mobile devices are the most common way users will make a search on Google.

 Think about Image Placement

 Additionally, be mindful of image alignment.
 Depending on what you’re trying to accomplish, you want diversity in your image positioning.
 If you’re writing a blog, consider different alignments throughout your text.
 If you’re in retail, you want image placement to be more uniform.
-Think about how your images are used, what your goal is, then go from there to create an aesthetically appealing layout.
+Think about how your images are used, your goal, and then go from there to create an aesthetically appealing layout.

 Diversify Your Images